Juicy J: 2010–2017: Taylor Gang, Stay Trippy and Rubba Band Business album

 On September 18, 2017, Juicy J released a mixtape called Highly Intoxicated featuring production largely by rap duo Suicideboys, to whom he has acted as an idol and mentor.
 On December 8, 2017, Juicy J released the album Rubba Band Business.

 2018–present: New label and The Hustle Continues

 Throughout late 2018 and 2019, he released the standalone singles "Neighbor" featuring Travis Scott, "Let Me See" featuring Lil Skies and Kevin Gates, and "Three Point Stance" featuring City Girls and Megan Thee Stallion.
 The songs failed to gain traction commercially and Juicy J was granted release from his recording contract from Columbia Records.
 On July 31, 2020, Juicy J announced his fifth studio album would be called The Hustle Continues (previously used for a prior scrapped 2014 album title) and released "Gah Damn High" featuring Wiz Khalifa as the lead single through his new label Entertainment One.

 On February 9, 2024, Juicy J was featured on Jermaine Dupri's single "This Lil' Game We Play"; the single also featured Nelly and Ashanti.

+On July 10, 2026, Juicy J released a collaboration album with Project Pat titled DEM GOATS.